 Pay Davenport Fee Now

-- CLEP Test Fee – paid at time of testing
+- CLEP Test Fee – please pay before arriving at testing

 - $10 additional fee paid to CLEP total for the optional essay *

 - No additional fee for College Composition Modular essay